DeshErBojhaa/linux-notes/processes.md

 - *Symble and relocation tables*: Describes the names and locations of functions and variables.
 - *Standard-library and dynamic-linking information*: 3rd party libraries and dynamic links to locate those libraries.
 - Other informations

+To manage the process in system, Linux represents each process with a `task_struct` in Linux the term task and process are oftern used interchangably.
+The `task vector` is an array of pointers that holds ref of all tasks in a system.
+The size of `task vector` is by default 512, thus the max number of process in a system is 512.

 ## Process and Process ID
 With the exceptionof a few system processes such as  `init` process has id 1, other process ids are not fixed.
 Linux kernel limit process id is <= 32767.